 Cryptocurrency is a digital asset created from computer code.
 It is a digital form of currency that can be exchanged for goods and services or traded for profit.
 Bitcoin (BTC) was the first cryptocurrency created in 2009.
-It currently is the most popular and most widely mined form of cryptocurrency.
+It is currently the most popular and widely mined form of cryptocurrency.

 Cryptocurrency transactions are completed via a blockchain network.
-Blockchains are a decentralized computer network of database files, which are not controlled by a single entity, government or financial institution.
+Blockchains are a decentralized computer network of database files that are not controlled by a single entity, government, or financial institution.
 Transactions are stored on a secured permanent blockchain database, known as a ledger, using only the user’s cryptocurrency address.

-In addition to fund transfers, blockchain technology is currently being used, or has the potential to be used in the future, for things such as online voting, crowdfunding, real estate property records, automobile registration, healthcare records, supply chain streamlining, settling trades, ownership validation and collectibles authentication.
+In addition to fund transfers, blockchain technology is currently being used or potentially used in the future for things such as online voting, crowdfunding, real estate property records, automobile registration, healthcare records, supply chain streamlining, settling trades, ownership validation, and collectibles authentication.

 At Legacy Private Trust Company

-When cryptocurrency was first introduced not many people took it seriously and viewed it as more of a pipe dream rather than an investment opportunity.
+When cryptocurrency was first introduced, few people took it seriously and viewed it as a pipe dream rather than an investment opportunity.
 Today, news about Bitcoin and other cryptocurrencies using blockchain technology can be found everywhere.
 Cryptocurrency is more than just a store of value or a hedge against inflation.
 It is a technology that is changing the world.
-Its features and functions are impacting the global economy in tangible ways and only time will tell how far this cryptocurrency revolution will go.
+Its features and functions are impacting the global economy in tangible ways, and only time will tell how far this cryptocurrency revolution will go.

 If you are a Legacy client and have questions, please do not hesitate to contact your Legacy advisor.
 If you are not a Legacy client and are interested in learning more about our approach to personalized wealth management, please contact us at 920.967.5020 or email@example.com.